Layr-Labs/eigenlayer-cli/README.md

 ```

 Output
-This outputs the public key and the ethereum address associated with the key.
+This outputs the public key and the Ethereum address associated with the key.
 This will also be your operator address.
 ```bash
 ?
 Enter password to encrypt the ecdsa private key:
 ECDSA Private Key (Hex):  b3eba201405d5b5f7aaa9adf6bb734dc6c0f448ef64dd39df80ca2d92fca6d7b